grzegorz-bielski/support-bot/README.md

 An experimental AI support system for making private RAG powered internal **Slack** chatbots with ClickHouse and any Open AI compatible inference engine such as Ollama, Cortex, vLLM, or OpenRouter.

+See the next iteration of the projct: https://github.com/grzegorz-bielski/docrecall

 ![Admin UI Screenshot](admin-ui-screenshot.png)

 ## Features